When Your Credit Card Payment Category is Red

 - Credit Overspending.
 If you had any credit card overspending in your budget (in the current or a previous month), the Payment amount will be lower than the balance due.
 If you still paid the full amount, you’d have spent more on your credit card payment than was set aside for it.

 Starting Balance.
-When you add a credit card to YNAB and it has a balance that you plan to pay off in part or in full with your next payment, you’ll need to budget for that Starting Balance directly in the Credit Card Payment category.
+When you add a credit card to YNAB and it has a balance that you plan to pay off in part or in full with your next payment, you’ll need to budget for that Starting Balance by assigning money directly to Credit Card Payment category.
 If you paid down that Starting Balance but didn’t budget for it in the Credit Card Payment category, it'll show your Credit Card Payment category as overspent.

 Less Common Reasons